feanru/gw2-bloque4/README.md

 This repository contains the scripts used by the site.
 Source files are kept in `src/js` and the distributable, minified versions live in `/dist/js/`.

 Run `npm run build` to regenerate the bundles.
 Before compiling it removes any previous output in `dist/js` and `dist/manifest.json` to avoid stale assets.
 The command uses Rollup to transform each file under `src/js` into `/dist/js/<name>.min.js` and, once finished, runs a CDN purge so clients receive the new routes.
+Cada compilación genera un hash nuevo para cada archivo y el resultado final se detalla en `dist/manifest.json`.

 ### Build y despliegue